-Multiple injection molding parameters interact to influence the final quality of the molded part.
-Certain parameters are recognized as having the most significant impact.
+The multiple injection molding parameters interact to influence the final quality of the molded part.
+Among the various factors, certain parameters are recognized as having the most significant impact.
+Image courtesy of RJG Inc.

 The injection molding process for plastics, developed over a century ago, saw dynamic growth after World War II as plastics became widely used.
 Despite advancements, production personnel struggled to link the injection molding parameters with specific part defects.
 In the 1960s, companies like Eastman Kodak conducted research to identify these correlations, but the results were inconclusive, revealing the complexity of the process.